Dere (singer)

 Theresia Margaretha Gultom (born 1 June 2002), known professionally as Dere, is an Indonesian singer-songwriter.
 She released her debut studio album, Rubik in 2022.
 She was nominated for four Anugerah Musik Indonesia awards and won the Best Folk/Country/Ballad Production Work for "Berisik".

 Dere is respected for her songwriting skills, unique voice, and meaningful lyrics.
 She actively collaborates with other artists and has contributed to multiple successful projects.
 She also performed at important national events like Indonesia's 77th Independence Day at the Istana Negara in Jakarta.
-As of 2024 and 2025, she continues to release new singles and prepare for her sophomore album.
+As of 2024 and 2025, she continues to release new singles and prepare for her second album.

 Career

 2016–2019: The Voice Kids Indonesia and Aku Anak Indonesia

 In 2016, Dere started her career by auditioning for the first season of The Voice Kids Indonesia.
 She auditioned singing Bridgit Mendler's "Hurricane" with Tulus and Bebi Romeo hitting their "I Want You" button.
 Dere ultimately chose Tulus to be her coach.
-She was eliminated in the Semifinals round.
+She was eliminated in the Semi-finals round.